tsoding/turd/README.md

 Tape files (examples are located in the [./tapes/](./tapes/) folders) are the files that contain initial state of the Turing Machine tape.

-- A tape file consists of sequence of symbols separted by any amount of whitespace characters.
+- A tape file consists of sequence of symbols separated by any amount of whitespace characters.
-- Each symbol is a sequence of non-space characeters that represents the symbol stored in the corresponding cell of the Machine's tape.
+- Each symbol is a sequence of non-space characters that represents the symbol stored in the corresponding cell of the Machine's tape.

 ## Execution Process